Tigon-Golf-Carts-LLC/rhode-island-golf-carts/replit.md

-# Lackawanna County Golf Carts - Website Project
+# Pike County Golf Carts - Website Project

 ## Overview
-This project is for Lackawanna County Golf Carts (https://lackawannagolfcarts.com), Pennsylvania's premier golf cart dealership.
-The platform aims to provide a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services within Lackawanna County.
-Key capabilities include complete inventory management, a rental system with location-based services for all 39 municipalities, customer inquiry handling, and detailed business information.
+This project is for Pike County Golf Carts (https://pikecountygolfcarts.com), Pennsylvania's premier golf cart dealership.
+The platform aims to provide a comprehensive online presence for DENAGO and EVOLUTION electric golf cart sales, rentals, and services within Pike County.
+Key capabilities include complete inventory management, a rental system with location-based services for all 15 municipalities, customer inquiry handling, and detailed business information.
 The business vision is to serve as a central hub for golf cart sales and rentals, enhancing market presence and customer accessibility across the entire county.

 ## User Preferences
 I want iterative development.
 Ask before making major changes.